reasonml/reasonml.github.io/docs/record.md

 title: Record
 ---

-Records are like JavaScript objects but are
+Records are like JavaScript objects, but are:

 - lighter
 - immutable by default